 Laurentius's teaching on election-law, on custom, and on various aspects of papal power in the Church were very influential and became the established teaching of the canon lawyers.
 However, on the question of papal power in temporal affairs, Laurentius's views were not to be well received.

 This dissertation includes an edition of Laurentius's Apparatus glossarum in Compliationem tertiam, based on the two manuscripts in which it stands, Admont 55 and Karlsruhe Aug.
 XL.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 McManus, Brendan Joseph, "The ecclesiology of Laurentius Hispanus (c.
 1180-1248) and his contribution to the Romanization of canon law jurisprudence, with an edition of the "Apparatus glossarum Laurentii Hispanii in Compilationem tertiam"."
 (1991).
 History - Dissertations.
-Paper 41.
+41.